-Simply put, this is the biggest ball-and-socket joint in the human body.
+Simply put, this is the biggest ball-and-socket joint in the human body (between the top of the thigh bone and the socket within the pelvis).
 And it gets a lot of wear-and-tear.
 You’re putting stress on your hip joint with pretty much every single step you take, or even every time you roll over in bed.
 So the hip gets a lot of miles put on it before it starts to wear out.3

 How Do I Treat Arthritis in the Hip?

-There is no magic cure for this.
+There is no magic cure for hip arthritis.
 But there is a number of ways to reduce the pain, and take your lifestyle back.

 - Exercise: Low impact strength training like aerobics or tai chi